cloudinary-training/cld-cli-intro/README.md

 ## Uploading

+### Widgets

+You can easily access the HTML for Cloudinary widgets via the CLI, which you can then copy/paste and embed on your site.

-### Upload Widget
+Upload Widget:

-The Cloudinary Media Library uses an Upload Widget that you can add to your own HTML files.
-The CLI can write the code for you to copy/paste.

 ```bash
 cld make upload widget
 ```
-You can easily access the HTML for other widgets via the CLI as well.

 Media Library widget:
 ```bash